 Key concepts: biomaterial classifications, polymerization mechanisms, thermal transitions, defects, mechanical testing, degradation, surface treatments, form manipulation, biocompatibility optimization (prevent thrombosis/cytotoxicity/infection)

-Most exciting idea: Prevent an implant-associated infection by releasing antibiotics from the biomaterials themselves.
+Most exciting idea: You can prevent implant-associated infections by releasing antibiotics from the biomaterials themselves.
 This is done by co-delivering the devices with absorbable antibacterial envelopes.

 Key concepts: free energy, probability, thermodynamic processes, Boltzmann distribution/partition function, solvation, reaction transition states, electrochemical equilibria, polymerization